waldeir/SAP-1/README.md

 Digital Computer Electronics".

-It uses behavioral modeling to create the blocks of the computer and structural model to assemble these block in a computational unit, which can be simulated with ghdl.
+It uses behavioral modeling to create the blocks of the computer and structural model to assemble these block into a computational unit, which can be simulated with ghdl.

 You can program the computer writing in the file ```RAM.vhd``` and simulate the result with the provided testbench, which is the file ```sap1_tb.vhd```.